 Why Businesses Cut their Marketing Budgets During a Recession

-Business owners are often inclined to cut their marketing budgets during a recession because they have less money coming in but the bills still need to be paid.
+Business owners are often inclined to cut their marketing budgets during a recession.
+As they have less money coming in but the bills still need to be paid.
 Since sales might have dropped, the idea is that cutting marketing costs will provide that money they need to stay in business.

 But the question is – Why cut your marketing budget during a recession ahead of other expenses?
 Doesn’t it make sense to invest more in your marketing in order to attract more customers?